consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 }
 ```

-`SubnetID` includes the following convenient methods to aide in the use of `SubnetID`s.
+`SubnetID` includes the following convenience methods to aid in the use of `SubnetID`s.
 > SubnetID methods
 ```go
 // Returns the parent of the current SubnetID